Skip to main content

 Why Family History Is Your Personal Biological Narrative

 To truly grasp what is at stake, we must look beyond legal definitions to the biological reality they represent.
-Your is a direct window into your heritability, the genetic tendencies passed down through generations.
+Your family medical history is a direct window into your heritability, the genetic tendencies passed down through generations.
 It is the closest we can get to reading the early chapters of our own health story.

 This is particularly potent in the context of the endocrine system, the body’s master regulatory network that governs everything from metabolism and mood to reproductive health and our response to stress.
 Hormonal pathways are profoundly influenced by our genetic inheritance.